jmsull/jmsull.github.io/about.md

 I'm Jamie Sullivan, a [Brinson Prize Fellow](https://brinsonfoundation.org/brinson-prize-fellowship-program/) hosted at MIT in the [Center for Theoretical Physics](https://physics.mit.edu/research/labs-centers/center-for-theoretical-physics/).

-I build numerical models of large-scale structure and try to learn something physical from them along the way.
+I build models of large-scale structure and try to learn something physical from them along the way.
 Some of that learning comes from modern statistical inference tools, which I've also spent some time developing.
+I am interested in numerical methods and models of all kinds, especially those that can be understood rigorously.
 I'm an author of the differentiable Boltzmann solver [Bolt](https://github.com/xzackli/Bolt.jl) (with [Zack Li](https://zack.li/)).
 I'm also a contributor to the high-performance N-body simulation code [HACC](https://cpac.hep.anl.gov/projects/hacc/).
 To see more of my code (at your own risk) head over to my [github page](https://github.com/jmsull).

 I was previously a PhD student in the [Berkeley Center for Cosmological Physics](https://bccp.berkeley.edu/people/) working with [Uroš Seljak](https://physics.berkeley.edu/people/faculty/uros-seljak) where I was a [DoE Computational Science Graduate Fellow](https://www.krellinst.org/csgf/) and a [DoE Office of Science Graduate Student Research](https://science.osti.gov/wdts/scgsr) awardee.